helrond/clbsj.org/_posts/2020-09-17-scholar-activist-encounter-eben-sphynx-egbe-and-norman-gottwald.md

 published: true
 title: 'Scholar-Activist Encounter: Sphynx Eben and Norman Gottwald'
 description: >-
-  In this session, Biblical scholar Norman Gottwald and anticolonial organizer Sphynx Eben will discuss their strivings for a world free of structural racism, and how the Bible and their Baptist upbringings have shaped their work and commitment.
+  In this session, Biblical scholar Norman Gottwald and anti-colonial organizer Sphynx Eben will discuss their strivings for a world free of structural racism — in the United States, Ambazonia (West Africa) and worldwide — and how the Bible and their Baptist upbringings have shaped their work and commitment.
 ---
-In this session, Biblical scholar Norman Gottwald and anticolonial organizer Sphynx Eben will discuss their strivings for a world free of structural racism, and how the Bible and their Baptist upbringings have shaped their work and commitment.
+In this session, Biblical scholar Norman Gottwald and anti-colonial organizer Sphynx Eben will discuss their strivings for a world free of structural racism — in the United States, Ambazonia (West Africa) and worldwide — and how the Bible and their Baptist upbringings have shaped their work and commitment.
 Advance registration is required.

 {% include registration-button.html link="https://us02web.zoom.us/meeting/register/tZwucuiurz8iH9ehReExrtWShKzutaQPD0Nz" %}

+Help us spread the word [on Facebook](https://www.facebook.com/events/751272119051685/)!

 ## About the participants